The Last Worker is a warehouse fulfilment sim at the end of capitalism

 Still in your little floating forklift, you begin to delve into the belly of the corporate beast, in a story that asks Kurt to sabotage his employers even as he feels pride in the work he does, reframing your labour in stealthy shenanigans.
 Expect a good amount of rib-poking at our own corporate hellscape, too, with screenshots giving us a peek at CEOs with terrible style espousing the values of being a part of one big family.

-The Last Worker sports a stylish comic-book world designed in part by Judge Dredd co-creator Nick McMahon, and boasts a cast including Zelda Williams, Jason Iaacs and more.
-The game is due to release over on Steam (opens in new tab) later this year, with a demo coming soon.
+The Last Worker sports a stylish comic-book world designed in part by Judge Dredd co-creator Mick McMahon, and boasts a cast including Zelda Williams, Jason Isaacs and more.
+The game is due to release over on Steam (opens in new tab) later this year, and you can try it out in a free demo now.